Let’s first quickly talk about…

 - Discusses the general Immigration Rules regarding all fiancé(e) visa documents

 - Identifies documents that would strengthen your application that are not listed on the automatically generated ACCESS UK document checklist; and

 - Points out the particular sections of the Immigration Rules that are relevant to your application.

-“What are the benefits of Migrate’s DIY application pack service?”
+“What are the other benefits of Migrate’s DIY application pack service?”

-- Save time – it will provide you with the relevant Immigration Rules more centred in one place
+- It will save time – it will provide you with the relevant Immigration Rules more centred in one place;

-- Save money – At £285, this is a fraction of the price if you were to pay for full legal representation
+- It will save money – At £435, this is a fraction of the price if you were to pay for full legal representation;

-- Give you peace of mind – Our application pack will help you ensure that you do not miss out any documentation or overlook important requirements
+- It will give you peace of mind – Our application pack will help you ensure that you do not miss out on any documentation or overlook important requirements;

-- 100% money-back guarantee – We are that confident based on our customer’s success
+- We have a 100% money-back guarantee – We are that confident based on our customer’s success.

 Familiarise yourself with the fiancé(e) visa application process